mr-narender/openwrt-auto-extroot/README.md

 # Status

-This is more of a template than something standalone, but I use it for my home routers as is.
+This is more of a template than something standalone, but I use it for my home routers as is for years now.
 For more specific applications you most probably want to customize this script here and there; search for `CUSTOMIZE` for places of interest.

 Most importantly, **set up a password and maybe add your ssh key** by adding it to `image-extras/common/etc/dropbear/authorized_keys`.